SpecFlowOSS/SpecFlowWiki/Step-Definitions.md

 }
 ```

-Here the method is annotated with the `[When]` attribute, providing the regular expression to be used to match the step text.
-The match groups (`(.*)`) of the regular expression define the parameters for the method.
+Here the method is annotated with the `[When]` attribute, and includes the regular expression used to match the step's text.
+This regular expression (`(.*)`) define parameters for the method.

 Although the step definitions are usually invoked by the SpecFlow runtime, you can also call steps from other step definitions.
 Check the [[Calling Steps from Step Definitions]] page for details.